SazidulAlam47/iot-fan-light-control/README.md

 4. **Voice Control**: Once the integration is complete, simply use voice commands with Google Assistant to activate or deactivate the fan and light, enhancing the accessibility and ease of use of your IoT solution.

 This integration opens up exciting possibilities for hands-free control of your environment, making your IoT project even more versatile and user-friendly.

+## Recover Fan and Light State After Power Interruption

+This project includes a power state retention feature that ensures the fan and light settings remain unchanged after a power outage or load shedding event.
+This feature enhances user convenience by preserving your preferred device state.

+**How it works:**
+- **State Preservation**: Before a power cut, the system records the current state of the fan and light and saves it in the EEPROM of the ESP8266.
+- **Automatic Restoration**: When power is restored, the system automatically retrieves the saved settings from the EEPROM and restores the devices to their previous state.

+This intelligent use of EEPROM storage ensures that your preferred device settings are securely retained, even in the event of a power interruption.

 ## Video Demonstration
 Watch the video below to see the project in action: